redpesk-common/gps-binding/docs/1_architecture.md

-# GPS binding for Redpesk®
+# GPS binding for redpesk

 ## Architecture